wdfinch/prettier-plugin-organize-class-members/README.md

 However, moving members around in classes does not alter the execution of the code at all and therefore is purely cosmetic.
 This plugin does and will strictly adhere to the principle of not making any transformations that alter code execution.

-## Stability

-This plugin is new and currently in beta.
-It has not been extensively tested in large complex projects.
-Therefore if you are using this plugin for the first time, please run prettier in dry run mode or in a clean state (git) where you can easily rollback.

 ## License